squanchy-dev/squanchy-android/docs/setup.md

-# Setting up Connfa
+# Setting up Squanchy

-To be able to run Connfa, you'll need to set it up first.
+To be able to run Squanchy, you'll need to set it up first.
 The setup process consists in setting a few properties and obtain a bunch of API keys.
 You don't need to touch anything in the application code, all the configuration is held in the `team-props` folder.

 ## Checklist

-These are all the properties and API keys you'll need to set up Connfa correctly:
+These are all the properties and API keys you'll need to set up Squanchy correctly:

  * A package name (e.g., `com.myconference`)
  * A query for the social feed, which is used to populate the Twitter feed (e.g., `#AndroidDev`)